 To help your team take ownership and work autonomously, establish shared goals.
 A good example are sprint goals: A sprint goal captures the desired outcome of a sprint and is agreed by product owner and development team.
 Having a sprint goal in place enables the team to decide what needs to be done and how the work is performed.

 In order to create shared goals, involve the team members in the decision-making process.
 Use collaborative decision-making techniques, such as deciding by consent, to secure people’s buy-in.
 Don’t try to persuade or pressurise teams to accept a goal.
-Otherwise, the members may not take ownership.
-Consequently, they may not care much if the goal is met or not.
+Otherwise, the members are unlikely to take ownership, and they may not care if the goal is met or not.

 At the same token, hold people accountable for meeting goals—assuming that they have agreed to them.
 Be grateful for people’s effort and goodwill and acknowledge the challenges the team may have encountered.
 But provide clear feedback and do not allow people to sidestep or ignore shared goals.